-Today, 74,7% of metal packaging is recycled in Europe, making it the most recycled packaging.
+Today, 79,5% of steel packaging and 73% of aluminium beverage cans are recycled in Europe, making metal packaging the most recycled packaging.

 Global resources are limited, yet society’s demands are increasing.
 Managing resources efficiently is therefore a top priority for our industry.
 Metal, as a highly recycled permanent material, saves raw materials, energy consumption and CO2 emissions.